Skip to contents

 )

-Now that we’ve visually delineated our meta clusters, we can get a quick summary of what sort of separation exists across our input and held out variables by taking a closer look at one representative cluster solution from each meta cluster.
+Now that we’ve visually delineated our meta clusters, we can get a quick summary of what sort of separation exists across our input and held out features by taking a closer look at one representative cluster solution from each meta cluster.

 This can be achieved by the get_representative_solutions function, which extracts one cluster solution per meta cluster based on having the highest average ARI with the other solutions in that meta cluster.